Skip to content

 3. Now you can select the source code you want to import.
 You can either select a repository stored in your own GitHub account or use a URL to import a public repo.

 4. Once you have selected the repository you’ll import, click on the “Analyze Repository” button.
-Diploi will then look for the configuration files in your repository, for example, package.json or ‘requirements.txt’, to determine how to properly import your project to Diploi.
+Diploi will then look for the configuration files (package.json, ‘requirements.txt’, etc) and readme in your repository, to determine how to properly import your project to Diploi.

 Analyze repository before importing a project